-As the job board market continues to grow, you’re in a great position to capitalize on the recruitment budgets of employers looking for top talent if you can distinguish your niche job board from your competitors.
+We’ve all heard the Field of Dreams quote, “If you build it, they will come.”
+As the job board market continues to grow, your association is in a great position to capitalize on the recruitment budgets of employers looking for top talent if you can distinguish your niche job board from your competitors.

-Here are 3 ways you can earn more revenue through your niche job board:
+Here are three ways you can earn more revenue through your niche job board:

 1. Competitive Pricing

 The standard pricing for job boards is subscription, cost per click (CPC), or paid duration ads.

 Annual subscriptions are more convenient for employers with a bigger recruitment budget and many jobs to post.
 It also requires consistent communications with employers including service calls, results reporting, and technology maintenance.